Billy Bancroft: Cricket career

 Bancroft first played cricket for Glamorgan at the age of 18 in a friendly match against Warwickshire at the Cardiff Arms Park in 1889.
 He quickly became a regular player and when Glamorgan decided to appoint their first professional cricketer, around the mid-1890s, they selected Bancroft.
-A fine all-round player at minor county level, Bancroft would not only bat and bowl, but would sometimes stand in as wicket keeper.
-He represented Glamorgan against South Africa in their 1894 tour of Great Britain.
+His most successful batting partner at Glamorgan was Ernest William Jones.
+Bancroft represented Glamorgan against South Africa in their 1894 tour of Great Britain.
 His batting record at Glamorgan ended with a total of 8,250 runs with his best innings of 207 scored in 1903 against Berkshire.

+Bancroft was an all-rounder who would bat, bowl, and serve as wicket keeper.

-Bancroft kept his ties with Glamorgan after retiring as a player, and coached many youngsters who came through the club, including future Test cricketer Gilbert Parkhouse.
+Bancroft kept his ties with Glamorgan cricket after his retirement from sport, and there coached youngsters of the club including the future Test cricketer Gilbert Parkhouse.

 St. Helen's ground

 Bancroft had very close ties to St. Helen's Rugby and Cricket Ground, having lived there as a child where his father, and his father before him, were groundsman.
 He played club rugby at the ground with Swansea and cricket there with Glamorgan.
 In his later years he too would become St Helen's groundsman.